Ks89/SPF2/README.md

 This choice is related to to the fact that in previous versions, Wi-Fi Direct was unstable and unreliable.

 This repository contains SPFApp, SPFFramework and SPFWFDMiddleware as local projects.
-Also, there are the two local modules SPFLib and SPFShared.
+Also, there are the two local modules called SPFLib and SPFShared.
 To be able to create apps based on SPF2, you should add these two latest modules as remote dependencies into your build.gradle.

 SPFShared and SPFLib are available on JCenter and Maven Central.
 If you need examples of how to create SPF's applications